rsvp/chess/README.md

 * Pick competitions which best suit you.
 * Place your knight and bishop on the same colors to control more squares.
 * Place your pawns on the color opposite to your bishop.
+* Plan in a way that masks your real intent.
+* Plan your victory in relation to the opponent you are facing.
+* Planning an attack is the secret of defense.
 * Play a move you know how to refute.
 * Play lots of blitz to practice opening theory.
 * Play the opening like a book, the middle game like a magician, and the endgame like a machine.